 Scoring a job in the Netherlands by perfecting that CV/resume and attending that dreaded interview may be different from what you’re used to, depending on where you’re from.

-In the Netherlands CV’s should be no longer than two pages.
-You also do not have to include your picture on your CV, however, many people still do this (insert awful passport-style photo here).
+In the Netherlands, I learned that CVs should be no longer than two pages.
+You also don’t have to include your picture on your CV; however, many people still do this (insert awful passport-style photo here).

 The interviews are just as nerve-wracking as in other countries, but all follow a similar structure.

 Dressing for your interview all depends on what job you’re going for, and dressing for interviews in the Netherlands is certainly lax in comparison to other countries.

 For example, in the UK, you are generally expected to go full suit and tie with polished shoes.
 Whereas in the Netherlands, it’s important to look smart, but you don’t have to go overboard.

 7. Working from home is common in the Netherlands

 This article was brought to you by me, sat in my bed with a cup of hot chocolate, and that’s not unusual — even before the pandemic years.

 Working from home can be common practice for some workplaces, and I personally love it.